A Framework for Modelling, Verification and Transformation of Concurrent Imperative Programs: Abstract

 \section{Abstract}

-The paper gives a detailed presentation of a framework, embedded into the simply typed higher-order logic and aimed at sound and structured reasoning about models of imperative programs with interleaved computations.
-As a case study, a model of the Peterson's mutual exclusion algorithm will be scrutinised in the course of the paper illustrating applicability of the framework.
+This report gives a detailed presentation of a framework, embedded into the simply typed higher-order logic and aimed to support sound and structured reasoning upon various properties of models of imperative programs with interleaved computations.
+As a case study, a model of the Peterson's mutual exclusion algorithm will be scrutinised in the course of the report illustrating applicability of the framework.

-\section{Introduction}
+\chapter{Introduction}

-The behaviours of programs running in parallel can become entangled to such an extent that providing resilient assurances about these simply escapes the capabilities of mere reviewing and testing the code.
-In situations when for example safe functioning of some nearly invaluable autonomous devices is at stake, such assurances can hardly be viewed as dispensable, requiring in turn a fundamentally rigorous modelling and derivation of various properties of controlling processes.
+The behaviours of programs running in parallel can become entangled to such an extent that crucial interferences may easily escape all of thorough code reviews and tests, leaving although rather rare yet potentially weighty faults undetected.
+In situations when for example safe functioning of some nearly invaluable autonomous devices is at stake, providing dependable assurances about the absence of faults in actions and interactions of the controlling processes can thus hardly be regarded as dispensable.
+Such assurances however demand rigorous verification of the deployed program code which basically cannot pass by formal modelling with subsequent derivation of the required properties.

-From the specific perspective of safety- and mission-critical software, more recent standards encourage application of formal methods in certification of higher safety integrity levels.
-To this end they however also demand to explicitly outline the limits of the chosen method regarding compliance with the actual requirements specification, as the formal methods supplement to DO-178C by~\cite{standard:dod178c} in particular stresses.
-Indeed, like with outcomes of any other measure, applicability of formally derived conclusions to requirements on eventual implementations is bound to series of assumptions that one shall attempt to keep as short and reasonable as possible.
+From the specific perspective of safety- and mission-critical software, more recent standards encourage application of formal modelling and reasoning for certification of systems with high safety integrity levels.
+On the other hand, they also demand to explicitly outline the limits of the chosen method regarding compliance with the actual requirements specification, as the formal methods supplement~\cite{do2011333} to the DO-178C standard~\cite{standard:dod178c} particularly stresses.
+Indeed, like with outcomes of any other measure, applicability of formally derived conclusions to requirements on eventual implementations is bound to a series of assumptions.

-In comparison to the sequential case, development of concurrent software has significantly more sources for this kind of assumptions.
-It is for example a common practice to verify sequential programs at a conveniently structured level and then to rely on a compiler that translates these to an assembly code behaving largely the same as its structured counterpart.
-By contrast, in the context of interleaved computations one might particularly notice that such compilations tend to fraction the granularity of their input programs so that their outcomes could potentially be exposed to interferences that were basically ruled out when reasoning about the structured counterparts or, in other words, were implicitly assumed to be nonexistent.